bmzantout/Undirected-Graphs/README.md

 # Undirected-Graphs
-A project to have hands-on practice on the implementation of Heap-Based Priority Queue structure.
+A project that provides hands-on practice on the implementation of Heap-Based Priority Queue structure.

 ## Data Structures and Algorithms Project
 ## Introduction